Audit Log

 Requesting User

-The user account of the user who initiated the event
+User account of the user who initiated the event.

 Credentials

-Note: If this is the same as Requesting User, this field is left blank
+Note: If this is the same as Requesting User, this field is empty.

 Activity

-The type of action that was performed (kill a process, add a computer, etc)
+Type of action that was performed (kill a process, add a machine, etc.)

 Details